veertuinc/anka-docs/anka-build-cloud/getting-started/preparing-and-joining-your-nodes.md

 ## Preparing your Nodes

-Once the Anka Build Virtualization software has been installed onto a macOS machine, you'll want to turn off sleep and several other default features that would cause the machine to become unavailable.
+Once you've set up your Controller & Registry, you'll want to install Anka Build Virtualization software onto a macOS machine and join it to your Build Cloud.

 {{< hint warning >}}
 This guide has a few options that are typically not available on MDM controlled machines.
 You may need to ask your system administrators/local IT team to allow them.